Pier Giacomo Castiglioni: Work and career

+Castiglioni's work was awarded 5 Compasso d'Oro awards.

+He died in Milan on 27 November 1968.

 Legacy

+Collections holding examples of his work include those of the Museum of Modern Art (MoMA) in New York, The Pompidou Centre in Paris, the Victoria and Albert Museum (V&A) in London, and the ADI Design Museum in Milan.

 Reflecting on his friendship with the Castiglionis, the designer Massimo Vignelli said:"In reality, the Castiglioni brothers were one person.
 Symbiosis of thought, creative ability, inspiration and execution were an integral part of their being.
 Talking to one of them or all three of them was the same, they were completely interchangeable, same voice, same accent, same grin, same laughter, same gestures.
 They were the Castiglioni, like their work, indivisible fruit of the same research, of the same passion, of a great ability to transform the world around us into a new memorable gesture."

 In 2014 the city of Milan named a street after the three Castiglioni brothers (Via Fratelli Castiglioni).